 What Are The Benefits Of Colostrum For Dogs?

 Colostrum for dogs is beneficial for their growth and development.
-Without first milk, newborn puppies would have no protection against bacterias, viruses, and parasites.
+Without first milk, newborn puppies would have no protection against bacteria, viruses, and parasites.
 They would most likely die within days.

 Jumpstarts the Immune System